tonethar/IGME-330-Master/notes/HW-bulma-1.md

 - `has-background-primary-dark` - can still use color qualifiers on background

 **That's It!
-Be sure to look over the Typography & Color Documentation pages linked above!**
+Be sure to save these changes to index-2.html, and look over the Typography & Color Documentation pages linked above!**

 <hr>